BionicCode/BionicUtilities.Net/README.md

       dialogTitleBarIcon,
       dialogViewModel => HandleFileExistsDialogResponseAsync(dialogViewModel, filePath, settingsData));

-    // Show the dialog by setting the DialogViewModel to an instance of IDialogViewModel this.DialogViewModel = fileExistsdialogViewModel;
+    // Show the dialog by setting the DialogViewModel property to an instance of IDialogViewModel this.DialogViewModel = fileExistsdialogViewModel;
   }